(A) MCP member services program.

 (b) An MCP identification card bearing unique features, clearly listing:

 (i) The MCP's name as stated in its article of incorporation and any other trade or DBA name used;

-(ii) The name(s) of the member(s) enrolled in the MCP and their medicaid management information system billing number(s);
+(ii) The name(s) of the member(s) enrolled in the MCP and each member's medicaid management information system billing number;

 (iv) The MCP's toll-free member services number(s) as specified in paragraph (A)(1) of this rule;